Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 Is more power phase better?

 Not always.
 However, it is the most common notion that more power phases only keep the system stable by reducing the power of each phase.
 But that should not be the only factor in determining the outcome.
-It is sometimes better to have four phases than right, considering the condition your system is in.
+It is sometimes better to have four phases than right, considering your system’s condition.

 Do VRMs matter if not overclocking?